MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 ## Potentially Unwanted Application protection

 [Potentially unwanted applications](https://learn.microsoft.com/microsoft-365/security/defender-endpoint/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus) are files and apps that are not traditionally classified as malicious.
-These include third-party installers for common software, ad-injection and certain types of toolbars in your browser.
+These include third-party installers for common software, ad-injection, and certain types of toolbars in your browser.

 | Description | PowerShell Command |
 |---|---|